 - Ivoclean.
 Use a proprietary solution such as Ivoclean.
 Leave the solution on the crown for 20 seconds before rinsing.
 The crown is then air-dried and ready to bond.

 Usually, a die-spacer is used on conventional models, which creates a space of approximately 50-100 microns.
-When fabricating zirconia restorations, have your clinician ensure that the computer program is set to create well-fitting margins, while specifying the size of the space between the fit surface and the prep site.
+When fabricating zirconia restorations, have your clinician ensure that the computer program is set to create well-fitting margins while specifying the size of the space between the fit surface and the prep site.
 This simple step replicates the function of a conventional die-spacer and will prevent zirconia crowns from rocking facial-lingually.

 Ill-fitting crowns can lead to unhappy patients.
-If you ever experience fit issues with a zirconia crown, call our lab directly to discuss your specific case with our expert technical team.
+If you ever experience fit issues with a zirconia crown, call our lab directly to discuss your specific case with our technical team.
 DDS Lab’s technical team is ready to help solve any issues regarding ill-fitting restorations and will work with your office to find the best solution.